Skip to main content

 - Unit: Byte

-policyCountIntNumber of policies to which the lifecycle of the bucket is applied
+policyCountIntNumber of lifecycle policies applied to the bucket

 createdAtStringCreation date